yamify-org/Yamify-contents/Chat-Tutorial/AI-Chatbot.md

 ---

-🎯 Use Case Examples
+### 🎯 Use Case Examples

-Use Case	Example Outcome
+**Use Case**
+- Customer Support Chatbot
+- Internal IT Helpdesk
+- Learning Assistant
+- E-commerce Product Recommender

+**Example Outcome**
-Customer Support Chatbot	Handles FAQs 24/7 on your website Internal IT Helpdesk Bot	Automates password resets for your employees Learning Assistant	Answers questions from your documentation E-commerce Product Recommender	Suggests products based on customer chats
+- Handles FAQs 24/7 on your website
+- Bot	Automates password resets for your employees
+- Answers questions from your documentation
+- Suggests products based on customer chats

 ---

-🏁 Done!
+### 🏁 Done!

 You’ve now deployed a fully functional AI chatbot on Kubernetes without managing infrastructure, YAML files, or CI/CD pipelines.

 ---

-➕ Next Steps
+### ➕ Next Steps

 Add a database (e.g., Redis, MongoDB) for storing conversations.